lmiller1990/binf7001-a4-metagenomics/report.md

 There is clear variation in diversity in each group.
 The fold change waterfall plot (figure 6) shows the most statistically significant log2 fold change in abundance between the PS and Bran group.

-Both belong to the Members of the *lactobacillaceae* family, *Leuconostoc* and *Weissella*, have the highest log2 fold change.
+Both belong to the Members of the *Lactobacillaceae* family, *Leuconostoc* and *Weissella*, have the highest log2 fold change.
 They are substantially more abundant.
 This suggests those bacteria are in some way involved in breaking down Bran, but not polystyrene.
 One possibility is they produce an enzyme that breaks down cellulose.

-*corynebacterium* and *pseudomonas* have the lowest log2 fold change.
+*Corynebacterium* and *Pseudomonas* have the lowest log2 fold change.
 It is possible the polystyrene creates an environment that promotes growth of these species, such as a change in pH or moisture.
 Another exciting possibility is those bacteria play a role in the biodegradation of polystyrene. *Peusomonas*, in particular, is known for its metabolic diversity, and some strains have been found to prefer hydrocarbons over glucose (Basu, 2006).

 This is fascinating and some potential experiments to further understand this activity are worth considering.
 In particular, we propose a qualitative assessment of how much polystyrene is degraded to provide more robust evidence for the biodegradation capability.